Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: Discussions

-The Holevo capacity of a classical-quantum channel, i.e., the ultimate rate of reliable communication for sending classical data over a quantum channel, is a doubly-asymptotic result; meaning the achievability of the capacity $C$ has been proven so far for the case when the transmitter is allowed to code over an arbitrarily large sequence of quantum states (spanning $N_c$ channel uses), {\em and} when the receiver is assumed to be able to {\it jointly} measure quantum states of the received codewords, also over $N_c$ channel uses, while $N_c \to \infty$.
-However, the assumption that arbitrarily large number of quantum states can be jointly measured is the primary barrier prohibiting practical implementations of joint detection receivers---particularly in the context of optical communication.
-Our goal in this paper was to separate these two infinities: the coding blocklength $N_c$ (a relatively inexpensive resource), and the length of the joint detection receiver, $N \le N_c$ (a far more expensive resource), and to evaluate how the capacity $C_N$, constrained to length-$N$ joint measurements (but no restrictions on the classical code complexity), grows with $N$.
-We analyzed superadditivity in classical capacity of a pure-state quantum channel while focusing on the quantitative trade-off between reliable-rate performance and quantum-decoding complexity.
-In order to analyze this trade-off, we adopted a concatenated coding scheme where a quantum joint-detection receiver acts on finite-blocklength quantum codewords of the inner code, and we found a lower bound on the maximum achievable information rate as a function of the length $N$ of the quantum measurement that decodes the inner code.
-We also observed a similar phenomenon for a classical discrete memoryless channel (DMC), and explained how a classical superadditivity in channel capacity occurs due to a loss of information from the hard-decision at the inner decoder of finite blocklength $N$.
-We developed a unifying framework, within which the superadditivity in capacity of the classical DMC and that of the pure-state quantum channel can be compared with a parameter $V/C^2$ (where $V$ is the channel dispersion, and $C$ is channel capacity), which is proportional to the inner-code measurement $N$ that is sufficient to achieve a given fraction of the capacity.
+The Holevo capacity of a classical-quantum (cq) channel, i.e., the ultimate rate of reliable communication for sending classical data over a quantum channel using product-state codewords, is a doubly-asymptotic result; meaning the achievability of the capacity $C$ has been proven so far for the case when the transmitter is allowed to code over an arbitrarily large sequence of quantum states (spanning $N_c$ channel uses), {\em and} when the receiver is assumed to be able to {\it jointly} measure quantum states of the received codewords, also over $N_c$ channel uses, while $N_c \to \infty$.
+The assumption that arbitrarily large number of quantum states can be jointly measured (using a potentially very complicated quantum joint operation) is impractical for realizations of joint-detection receivers---particularly in the context of optical communication.
+Our goal in this paper was to separate these two infinities: the coding blocklength $N_c$ (a relatively inexpensive resource), and the length of the joint-detection receiver, $N \le N_c$ (a far more expensive resource), and to evaluate how the capacity $C_N$, constrained to length-$N$ joint measurements (but no restrictions on the classical code complexity), grows with $N$.
+We analyzed superadditivity in capacity of a pure-state classical input-quantum output channel while focusing on the quantitative trade-off between reliable-rate performance and quantum-decoding complexity.
+In order to analyze this trade-off, we adopted a concatenated coding scheme where a quantum joint-detection receiver acts on finite-blocklength quantum codewords (viz., a train of $N$ modulated laser-light pulses) of the inner code, and we found a lower bound on the maximum achievable information rate $C_N/N$ as a function of the length $N$ of the quantum measurement that decodes the inner code.